lamark pixel

 Modified Comparative Negligence in Tennessee

 As it was mentioned, Tennessee follows a modified comparative negligence rule.
-This means you can still receive compensation if you were partially at fault for the accident, but there’s a catch—your share of the blame must be less than 50%.
+This means you can still receive compensation if you were partially at fault for the accident.
+But your share of the blame must be less than 50%.
 If you’re 49% at fault or less, your compensation will be reduced by your percentage of fault.
 However, if you are found to be 50% or more at fault, you won’t be eligible to receive any compensation.
-This rule makes it crucial to establish who is at fault clearly, and an attorney can help defend your position if the insurance company tries to assign you undue blame.
+This rule makes it crucial to establish who is at fault clearly.

 Insurance Requirements for Trucking Companies